Quarrying of stone, sand and clay and mining of non-ferrous metal ores industries dominate the sector

 mp= number of establishments with TE of 20 and over in an industry domain within each region

 Reports of the remaining non-reporting establishments were imputed based on established imputation methods and from other available administrative data sources and financial statement from Securities and Exchange Commission (SEC).
-However, reports of establishments which were found to be duplicates and out of business in 2015, were not imputed.
+However, reports of establishments which were found to be duplicates and out of business in 2017, were not included in the generation of statistical tables.

 Limitation of Data